slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 Neutron with the ML2 and OVS backend does networking in general.
 If You have any suggestions or questions about it, please contact me via IRC or email - see [contact](https://kaplonski.pl/about/) for contact details.

+## Special Thanks

+Special thanks to [Miguel Lavalle](https://www.miguellavalle.com/?) who helped me a lot by reviewing this article!